lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 Multiple Graphics

 ![](stahn-guide/sub152_1.png)
 ▲ There are five ranks.
-You must clear each rank in order to advance to the next rank.
+You must clear each rank in order to advance to the next one.

 ---